YizeZhang/Net_Diff/README.md

 2018/07/24
    1. Modify GUI in Analysis panel

-   2. Fix bugs in RTK
+   2. Modify RTK fix and hold mode

    3. Change GLONASS satellite number from 24 to 27